Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 - Specialized imaging techniques are often required for diagnosis, as regular X-rays may not always detect cavitations

-Dental cavitations are areas within the jawbone where the bone is decayed or hollow.
+A dental cavitation is a hole in the jawbone, usually where a tooth has been removed, and the bone has not healed properly.
+It often involves dead bone tissue and can become a site for chronic inflammation and infection.
 Contrary to what the term might suggest, dental cavitations are not cavities in teeth.
 Instead, they are areas within the jawbone, often at the site of previous tooth extractions, where the bone has not healed properly.
 These areas can become necrotic and serve as a breeding ground for bacteria, potentially contributing to chronic infection and pain.
 In some cases, cavitations may be connected to systemic health problems as they can harbor bacteria and toxins that affect overall health.

 Medical Terminology

-Dental cavitations are often referred to in the medical community as Neuralgia-Inducing Cavitational Osteonecrosis or NICO.
+Dental cavitations (or jawbone cavitations) are often referred to in the medical community as Neuralgia-Inducing Cavitational Osteonecrosis or NICO.
 The term osteonecrosis refers to the death of bone tissue, which is a defining characteristic of cavitations.

 - Neuralgia: Refers to nerve pain